melonthrower/GAMBIT/eval/readme.md

 Except for infigui-r1, our evaluation scripts are largely based on the evaluation scripts in the official AgentCPM repository.
 Please refer to the [corresponding repository](https://github.com/OpenBMB/AgentCPM-GUI/tree/main/eval) for more details.

 # Data prepare
-对于除了infigui-r1以外的模型，我们的数据预处理遵循以下流程
+For models other than infigui-r1, our data preprocessing follows the following process:
-Download [GAMBIT](https://huggingface.co/datasets/melonthrower12138/GAMBIT) here, then save and unzip it at eval/eval_data/tmp/GAMBIT中
+Download [GAMBIT](https://huggingface.co/datasets/melonthrower12138/GAMBIT) here, then save and unzip it in eval/eval_data/tmp/GAMBIT.
-依次在eval/eval_data/tmp/GAMBIT/data中运行t.py，在eval/eval_data中运行process_GAMBIT.py
+Run t.py in eval/eval_data/t

 # Inference
 ## AgentCPM-GUI-8B